Bulldog noses in Canada

 In the state of British Columbia:

-• West Coast Railway Asociation:
+• West Coast Railway Association:

 West Coast Railway Association has three F-type locos: FP7-A CP 4069 (ex-CP 4069), F7-A CP 1404 (ex-Algoma Central 1756, ex-CP 4103) and F7-B CP 4459.
 4069 in particular, and also AC 1756 to a lesser extent, are used on tour trains.
 4069 runs every summer in northern British Columbia out of Prince Rupert, providing tourist service to cruise ships.